 And remember this guy who told you he had over $1 million in the bank as a direct result of following the AZ Millionaire Method training?

-Yep, you guessed it: he has just $5 in the bank because AZ Millionaire Method creator Ryan Ford paid him to make the fake testimonial video.
+He has just $5 in the bank because AZ Millionaire Method creator Ryan Ford paid him to make a fake testimonial video.

 Again, you don't have to take my word for it, here's his Fiverr profile:

 Why on earth would anyone hire actors and make up success stories if their methods were legit?

 They wouldn't.
 They wouldn't have to!
 If this program really got results they'd be hoards of raving fans excited to tell you about it, but there isn't.